niven/mergesort/README.md

     perl benchmark.pl --min=100 --max=20000 --num=100 --element_size=8 --iterations=3

 It will compile everything and generate files with randomly generated "Widgets".
 These are structs with a uint32_t number used for comparisons and a variable padding.
-You can set this with *element_size.
+You can set this with *element_size*.
 In practice Widgets may have different sizes due to struct alignment.

 Other options are *min/max* which specify the size of the datasets, and *num* specifies the number of steps to take. *iterations* specifies how many time each sort is run to avoid random spikes.

+## Generating "Real World Data"

+This actually means generating data with specific patterns in it, like ranges that are already sorted, high number of equal items etc.

+Currently I'm figuring out how to create a "sawtooth" pattern that is made up of increasing sets of variable lengths around a mean.

+Code is in gen_random_structs.c, which I'm going to add some final output/report to that summarizes the data that it has generated.

 # Updates